NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 --------------------------------------------------------------------------

-We had a method to generate sample configuration file for any projects, so we could base on that method to get a ConfigOpts instance (CONF object) with full list of options from not only main project but also other projects which are listed in namespace file.
-Then with that CONF object, we can get old config values with right format in config file.
+We had a method to generate sample configuration file for any projects, so we could base on this method to get a ConfigOpts instance (CONF object) with full list of options from not only main project but also other projects which are listed in namespace file.
+Then, we can get old config values in config file with right format via CONF object.

 One more important thing that there is a dynamic section.
 For example, Cinder has a dynamic section named ``enabled_backends`` [1]_, if this option is